RiversGravity/RiversGravity/README.md

 🚀 Exploring AI tech & human behavior.

-✨ Open to collaborate on AI-driven human solutions.
+✨ Open to collaborate on projects applying AI to human-centric issues.